BinomialLLC/KTX-Software-Binomial-Fork/README.md

 ```
 build\Debug>btx --help
 btx v0.10 [BINOMIAL FORK].
 Not for KTX2 specification validation purposes.
-This fork is only codec and interoperability testing.
+This fork is only for codec and interoperability testing.
 See:
 https://github.com/BinomialLLC/KTX-Software-Binomial-Fork

 btx: Unified CLI frontend for the KTX-Software [BINOMIAL FORK] library with sub-commands for specific operations.